Generally, financial gurus recommend that you get 5-20 times your annual income in life insurance coverage.

-According to a recent Salary.com survey, the services of a stay-at-home mom in 2012 (sorry, dads, you weren’t part of the survey this time) would cost about $113,000 if you had to outsource those services.
-The survey looked at the services provided by a typical homemaker, including housekeeper, child care, chauffeur and more.
-If you had to outsource all those services, you’d pay a lot to do it.
+According to a recent Salary.com survey, the value of a stay-at-home mom in 2016 (sorry, dads, you weren’t part of the survey this time) would cost about $143,000 if you had to outsource those jobs.
+The survey looked at the services provided by a typical homemaker, including housekeeper, child care, chauffeur, and more.
+If you had to hire someone else to take care of all those services, you’d pay a lot to do it.

 But does that mean that a stay-at-home parent needs more than $1 million in life insurance?
 Probably not.

 The truth is that in single-parent households, not all of these services are outsourced.
-Yes, if something happened to you, your spouse would have to pay for day care and would probably like to pay for extra services like housekeeping.
-But plenty of working single parents clean the house, make the lunches, plan the doctor’s appointments, run to school and soccer practice, and work.
+Yes, if something happened to you, your spouse would have to pay for daycare and would probably like to pay for extra services like housekeeping.
+But plenty of working single parents clean the house, make the lunches, plan the doctor’s appointments, run to school and soccer practice, and still work.

 The Goal is Something In Between